Welcome to the 239th Metamorphosis Monday!

 This little house was where we were living when our son was born in 1983.
 Since I wouldn’t let the doctors tell me if we were having a boy or a girl, I went with a yellow color scheme for the nursery.

-The nursery was under construction and was still half office and half nursery.
-In the pic below, I’m busy cutting out the pattern and fabric for the table cloth, curtains and pillows I would be sewing to coordinate with the bedding.
+The nursery was still under construction and was half office and half nursery in the photo below.
+I’m busy cutting out the pattern and fabric for the table cloth, curtains and pillows I would be sewing to coordinate with the bedding.

 Four years before, my mom had passed away while I was a senior in college.
 At that time I inherited a rocking chair she often sat in while embroidering and crocheting.
 I purchased additional fabric to have the seat covered to coordinate with the nursery bedding.
 It’s hard to see in this old photo, but the yellow fabric was covered in little white polka-dots.
 I sewed heart pillows for the chair.